Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Related Work

-\textbf{Diffusion-based DIS methods.} Recently, with the rapid development of AIRC, Diffusion Models \cite{ddpm,ddim} have been introduced into the steganography domain due to their powerful capability in modeling data distributions.
-CRoSS \cite{cRoss} leverages the randomness in the generation of diffusion models to design a training-free steganography scheme.
+Recently, with the rapid development of AIGC, Diffusion Models \cite{ddpm} have been introduced into the steganography domain \cite{cRoss,diffstega,chen2025robust,jiang2026image} due to their powerful capability in modeling data distributions.
+CRoSS \cite{cRoss} leveraged the randomness in the generation of diffusion models to design a training-free steganography scheme.
 DiffStega \cite{diffstega} further added a preset password to avoid the risk of text prompts leaking information.
+RGS-CM \cite{chen2025robust} achieves robust generative steganography through three reversible concatenated mappings.
 However, diffusion models are fundamentally probabilistic generation processes, and their reverse sampling process possesses inherent randomness.
-This results in uncontrollable detail hallucinations or deviations during the recovery phase, making it difficult to achieve pixel-level precise restoration.
-Furthermore, these methods also fail to break free from the dependence on fixed resolutions.
+This results in uncontrollable detail hallucinations or deviations during the revealing process, making it difficult to achieve pixel-level precise restoration.